ChaseDDevelopment/qmk_firmware/users/chaseddevelopment/README.md

 ## Notes
 - 128x32 writes are fully guarded (no page > 3).
+- On 128x32, the master composes Luna on the left with layers + condensed mod clusters to the right.
 - After delegating to userspace, you can remove old OLED helpers/assets from your keymap to save flash.
 - Extend `glcdfont.c` if you want custom glyphs.